Weinberg Angle, Neutron Abundance in BBN, and Lifetime: Introduction

-$G_F$ and thus the relevant weak interaction (WI) reaction rates, allowing for higher radiative corrections, become dependent on a few parameters of the Standard Model (SM) of particle physics.
-We expect, see Section~\ref{EWparameters}, that the relevant to nucleosynthesis primordial Universe variation in value of $G_F$ could originate in the value of the symmetry breaking Weinberg angle parameter used in the convenient form $s_\mathrm{W}\equiv \sin^2\theta_\mathrm{W},$ $ c_\mathrm{W}\equiv \cos^2\theta_\mathrm{W}$.
-Our secondary objective is to use the same method to popularize the dependence of the neutron lifetime on this symmetry breaking parameter of electro-weak interactions.
+Allowing for higher radiative corrections, $G_\mathrm{F}$ and thus the relevant weak interaction (WI) reaction rates become dependent on $s^2_\mathrm{W}$, a free parameter of the Standard Model (SM) of particle physics.
+We consider in Section~\ref{EWparameters} how the relevant to nucleosynthesis primordial Universe variation in $G_\mathrm{F}$ could originate in a shift of $s^2_\mathrm{W}$.
+We apply the same method to study the dependence of the neutron lifetime on this symmetry-breaking parameter of electroweak interactions.